mofo37/03-jquery-and-events/README.md

 8. The new driver (original navigator):
   1. `git clone` the repo your patner Slacked you into your navigator folder.
   2. if needed, `git fetch origin` branch-name
-  2. Now open the starter-code in Atom.
+  2. Now open the starter-code in VS Code.
 It's your turn to have the hands on the keyboard!

 ## Submit your assignment